keith-letourneau/python_projects/README.md

 # python_projects
-This repository contains projects and exercises for learning Python.
+This repository is a collection of projects and exercises for learning Python all in one place.

 Each folder represents a project, and all code and screenshots are included.